Scotland in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 Dr. E.S.
 Bronson, a surgeon from the 2nd New Hampshire regiment, was one of the trained military doctors who provided care at the small pox hospital.
 Asst.
 Surgeon Sylvanius Bunton of the 2nd New Hampshire Volunteers was the senior medical officer when the smallpox epidemic broke out.

 Topics.
-This historical marker is listed in this topic list: War, US Civil.
+This historical marker is listed in these topic lists: Science & Medicine • War, US Civil.
 A significant historical year for this entry is 1200.

 Location.
-38° 2.562′ N, 76° 19.29′ W. Marker is in Scotland, Maryland, in St. Mary's County.
-Marker is on Maryland Route 5.
+This marker has been replaced by another marker nearby.
+It was located near 38° 2.562′ N, 76° 19.29′ W. Marker was in Scotland, Maryland, in St. Mary's County.
+It was on Maryland Route 5.
 The marker is located on the grounds of the Point Lookout State Park.
 Touch for map.
-Marker is in this post office area: Scotland MD 20687, United States of America.
+Marker was in this post office area: Scotland MD 20687, United States of America.
 Touch for directions.